« Read: In the name of thy Lord Who createth, createth man from a clot. Read: And thy Lord is the most Bounteous, Who teacheth by the pen,

 6 Instilling a culture of peaceful engagement, in Europe and wherever Islam has it say, for LGBTQIA minorities’ civil rights.

-ACHIEVEMENTS - PROJECTS
+ACHIEVEMENTS - PROGRAMS

 CALEM is founder member of the INIMuslim networking program